Content on this page was generated by AI and has not been manually reviewed.

 • Special note: if you’re looking for extra privacy while browsing with AdGuard Edge extension, you might consider a trusted VPN deal: NordVPN 77% OFF + 3 Months Free

 What is AdGuard Edge extension and what does it do?
+Where is windscribe vpn based and how its canadian base shapes privacy, servers, and performance

 • AdGuard Edge extension is a browser-based tool designed to block ads, trackers, and malicious content while offering privacy protections.
 It sits in your browser and acts as a gatekeeper for what loads on each page.